kohlhofer/Crossings/chapters/chapter-05.md

 A kingfisher dives, emerging with a fish in its beak.
 It flies to a dead branch, shakes its catch, then swallows it whole.

 A tire hangs from a tree, a rope swing left unused.
-A dock juts into the water, its boards green with moss.
-Empty cans rust in the weeds.
-A broken chair lies half-buried in silt.
+A dock juts into the water, its boards green with moss—it might still take weight.
+Empty cans rust in the weeds, their labels long washed away.
+A broken chair lies half-buried in silt, its wicker back a nest for water plants.

 He passes a sandbar, its surface dotted with the tracks of raccoons and possums.
 The water is shallower here, clearer, revealing the bottom strewn with rocks and fallen branches.
 A snake slides from a log, leaving ripples in the quiet water.